cbcrg/tcoffee/docs/tcoffee_manual.rst

 .. note:: Note: If there is a copy of that script in your local directory, that copy will be used in place of the internal copy of T-Coffee.

-The Mother of All method files...
+The mother of all method files...
 ---------------------------------
 ::